George Fernandes

-George Mathew Fernandes (3 June 1930 – 29 January 2019) was an Indian politician, trade unionist, statesman, and journalist, who served as the Defence Minister of India from 1998 until 2004.
-A veteran socialist, he was a member of the Lok Sabha for over 30 years, starting from Bombay (present-day Mumbai) in 1967 till 2009 mostly representing constituencies from Bihar.
+George Mathew Fernandes (3 June 1930 – 29 January 2019) was an Indian politician, trade unionist, statesman, and journalist, who served as the Minister of Defence (India) from 1998 until 2004.
+A veteran socialist, he was a member of the Lok Sabha for over 30 years, starting from Mumbai in 1967 till 2009 mostly representing constituencies from Bihar.
 He was the leader of the Samyukta Socialist Party and the Socialist Party, a key member of the Janata Party, the Janata Party (Secular) and the Janata Dal, and, finally, the founder of the Samata Party.
 Holding several prominent ministerial portfolios during his career, including communication, industry, railways, and defence, he was posthumously awarded the Padma Vibhushan, India's second highest civilian award, in 2020.

-A native of Mangalore, Fernandes was sent to Bangalore in 1946 to be trained as a priest.
-In 1949, he moved to Bombay, where he joined the socialist trade union movement.
-Becoming a trade union leader, Fernandes organised many strikes and bandhs in Bombay in the 1950s and 1960s while working with the Indian Railways.
-He defeated S K Patil of the Indian National Congress in the 1967 parliamentary elections from the Bombay South constituency.
+A native of Mangaluru, Fernandes was sent to Bengaluru in 1946 to be trained as a priest.
+In 1949, he moved to Mumbai, where he joined the socialist trade union movement.
+Becoming a trade union leader, Fernandes organised many strikes and bandhs in Mumbai in the 1950s and 1960s while working with the Indian Railways.
+He defeated S. K. Patil of the Indian National Congress in the 1967 parliamentary elections from the Mumbai South Lok Sabha constituency.
 As president of the All India Railwaymen's Federation, he led the 1974 railways strike.
-Fernandes went underground during the Emergency era of 1975, while challenging Prime Minister Indira Gandhi for imposing a state of emergency, but in 1976 he was arrested and tried in the infamous Baroda dynamite case.
+Fernandes went underground during the Emergency era of 1975, while challenging Prime Minister of India Indira Gandhi for imposing a state of emergency, but in 1976 he was arrested and tried in the infamous Baroda dynamite case.

-In 1977, after the Emergency had been lifted, Fernandes won the Muzaffarpur seat in Bihar in absentia.
+In 1977, after the Emergency had been lifted, Fernandes won the Muzaffarpur Lok Sabha constituency seat in Bihar in absentia.
 As industries minister, he revoked the licences for multinationals IBM and Coca-Cola to operate in India, due to investment violations.
 As railways minister from 1989 to 1990 he was the driving force behind the Konkan Railway project.
-As defence minister in the Bharatiya Janata Party-led second and third Atal Bihari Vajpayee ministries (1998–2004), he oversaw the outbreak of the Kargil War and the implementation of nuclear tests at Pokhran.
+As defence minister in the Bharatiya Janata Party-led Second and Third Vajpayee ministry (1998–2004), he oversaw the outbreak of the Kargil War and the implementation of nuclear tests at Pokhran.
 Fernandes has been dogged by various controversies, including the Barak Missile scandal and the Tehelka affair.
 George Fernandes won nine Lok Sabha elections from 1967 to 2004.
 He died on 29 January 2019 at the age of 88.